-- 46a Exam - 46b Chair Massage: Technique Review and Practice (1.5 hours) - 47b, 48b, 49b Pregnancy Message: These classes cannot be made up in the makeup room.
+- 45b Business: Self-Employment and Marketing - 46b Chair Massage: Technique Review and Practice - 47b, 48b, 49b Pregnancy Message: These classes cannot be made up in the make-up room.
 To schedule a sit-in, please contact the Student Administrator.

 Classroom Rules